brianboyer/brianboyer.net/_src/index.md

 I'm an [experienced](/resume/) leader, technologist, [speaker](/writing-talks/) and [award-winning](/awards/) journalist.

 And I’m looking for kind, thoughtful, mission-driven people who are working to make the world better.
 Need advice, training or a temporary teammate?
 I'll come to you!
-But full-time work must be remote-friendly.
+But I'm a dad most of the time, so I max out at half-time work, and will be remote.

 Read on to learn what I can do for you.